pburkholder/vendoring-cookbook/README.md

 NOTE:  This approach has a few caveats.
  - potential cookbook bloat if the gem has several dependencies
  - if the gem builds native extensions then this is not a good strategy
- - if the gem you're installing is already part of the chef-client (ex. json), then the json library from the chef-client ALWAYS is used instead of yours.
+ - if the gem you're installing is already part of the chef-client (ex. the "json" gem), then the json library from the chef-client install is ALWAYS used instead of the vendored one.
+This is because the chef-client already has the "json" gem activated prior to loading the one from the vendored path.
 The only way to workaround is the following, using `reject`:

 ```
 $LOAD_PATH.reject! {|item| item =~ /json-/ } # this removes '/opt/chef/embedded/lib/ruby/gems/2.1.0/gems/json-1.8.3/lib'